See Saudi Arabia's otherworldly Desert Rock resort come to life

-When you combine Saudi Arabia’s tourism boom and the fact that the country will be seeing some of the most innovative Giga projects, you get to see plans like this: a spectacular luxury resort construction project embedded in the mountains of the Saudi desert.
+When you combine Saudi Arabia’s tourism boom with a giga-project like the Red Sea, you get to see plans like this: a spectacular luxury resort embedded in the mountains of the Saudi desert.

 It’s a bold idea.

 And it’s one that’s now coming to life as part of The Red Sea Project.
 First announced in September 2021, Desert Rock is one of two inland resorts coming to the first phase of The Red Sea.
 While the initial plans for the property were breathtaking, the jaw-dropping videos of the resort coming to life show just how otherworldly this resort will be.

 View this post on Instagram